rl-institut/oemof-B3/docs/model_pipeline.rst

 Output files are saved in :file:`results/scenario/optimized`.

-The results are optimized energy systems
+The results are optimized energy systems.

 .. _postprocessing_label: